tomatowenbinyu-cell/tomatowenbinyu-cell.github.io/contents/links.md

 ## People I Have Learned From

-I am grateful to the many people who have shaped the way I learn and think about mathematics.
+I am grateful to the many people who have shaped the way I learn and think about mathematics(or something else).

 - [Iván Angiono](https://www.famaf.unc.edu.ar/~angiono/)
 - [Ilya Bogaevskii](https://fmmp.math.msu.ru/teachers/i-a-bogaevsky)